-Our competitors in the treatment of non-infectious anterior uveitis include Durezol® (Novartis AG), Lotemax® (Valeant Pharmaceuticals International, Inc.), Pred Forte® (Allergan, Inc.) and prednisolone acetate ophthalmic suspension (1%) (Novartis AG).
+Our competitors in the treatment of non-infectious anterior uveitis and inflammation post cataract surgery include Durezol® (Novartis AG), Lotemax® (Valeant Pharmaceuticals International, Inc.), Pred Forte® (Allergan, Inc.) and prednisolone acetate ophthalmic suspension (1%) (Novartis AG).
 We are not aware of any FDA approved eye drops for the management and the acceleration of re-epithelization of corneal epithelial defects following photorefractive keratectomy (PRK) surgery.